PLAYMAKER PhD RESEARCH

 Why is this Important?

-While there has been some academic research written on playmakers and the playmaker positions, The Playmaker’s Advantage by Zaichkowsky and Peterson was a ground-breaking book dedicated to the most valuable player on any sports team.
+While there had been limited academic research written on playmakers and the playmaker positions, The Playmaker’s Advantage by Zaichkowsky and Peterson was a ground-breaking book dedicated to the most valuable player on any sports team.
 The book’s lead author, Dr. Zaichkowsky, is recognized as a pioneer of performance psychology and interdisciplinary science, integrating the study of the brain with observable behavior, and this book also incorporates interviews from some of the most successful coaches and sport psychologists in professional and Olympic sports.

 “We spend a disproportionate amount of time trying to grow muscle and increase speed when the payoff would be much greater by focusing on cognitive instructions and decision-making quickness.”